Educado-App/educado-transcoding-service/README.md

 ## API Reference
 - Description of routes (to be added)

+## Known Issues
+- For some reason the service cannot transcode when deployed to GCP.
+It works fine locally, both containerized and not containerized.

 ## Acknowledgments
 - Shout out to Carl Ryskov Aagesen for being a great mentor.